 In fact, I came up with this peanut sauce simply as a vegetable delivery mechanism for my daughter C. It works!
 She really likes this recipe and has asked me to make rice noodles to go with it.
 That’s on the long to-blog list…

 You can make this with peanuts or peanut butter.
 If I make it with peanuts, I use raw unsalted (and roast them at home).
 If I make it with peanut butter, I use peanut butter I’ve ground up at the store (it contains only unsalted peanuts).
 Use about half the volume of peanut butter as you would peanuts (the nuts reduce that much when you transform them into nut butter).

 I wouldn’t use something like Jif peanut butter in this.
 It’s processed, packaged in plastic and check out the ingredients: “Made From Roasted Peanuts And Sugar, Contains 2% Or Less Of: Molasses, Fully Hydrogenated Vegetable Oils (Rapeseed And Soybean), Mono And Diglycerides, Salt.”

 Yields 1 cup

-- 1 cup peanuts or 1/2 cup peanut butter
+- 1 cup peanuts or a scant 1/2 cup peanut butter

 - 1 inch piece of ginger, peeled